 2) Someone who knows of LTS and knows what they want

 3) Someone who knows of LTS and doesn’t know what they want.

 Unfortunately, we lacked the budget to go out and interview current users who interact with the department, so we went to our support staff and polled them on the kinds of tickets they receive, and the common client they help.

 With the system map set, we moved on to creating prototypes of varying fidelity.
 Using the collaborative design tool Figma, the team came together to design a series of interfaces that went through countless iterations before landing a finalized design.

 Our goal for the first prototype was to use existing Material Design components to create a quick litmus test of the flows we planned.
 Thankfully, our feedback instantly provided us with the information that it would take too many clicks on the users end to get to where they want to go.

 With our second prototype, we wanted to get further in terms of visual ideation to make it feel more connected to the York University eco-system, as well as further our efforts to build a flow that worked within our managers and our own demands.
 With this attempt, we removed the biggest strain on our project with the individual tool pages and simply made the website a database of the tools the department provided.
 However upon feedback, we recognized that the lack of interactivity didn't fully service our potential users, and we moved on to a more dynamic prototype.

 After much deliberation, we finally designed a prototype that was able to meet all of our expectations.
 It provided the right amount of interaction and was knowledgable enough that first time users would easily be directed to what they were looking for.
 We conducted user testing with the support staff and although there were certain services that needed to be removed as they were no longer offered, they found the experience simpler to their previous one and would easily be able to direct future users/clients to the documentation they would need.

-The website was meant to be made for clients, be we forgot at times that a key user was our support staff as well.
+The website was meant to be made for clients, our other key user was our support staff as well.